nabob (noun)

 neopronoun (lexical creation)

-A new category of factitious words, used in place of the pronouns shehe, or they, when referring to a person.
+A new category of factitious words, used in place of the pronouns she, he, or they, when referring to a person.
 Some examples include: xe/xem/xyr, ze/hir/hirs, and ey/em/eir.
 Anyone can use neopronouns, but transgender, non-binary, and/or gender nonconforming people use them most often.
 (RM, adapted from UNCG)

 See: cisgender, gender dysphoria, pronouns (declaring or stating)